is Belle and Bling $5 jewelry a scam

 Even though they have gone to the trouble of having their items “White labeled”

-The photos and product descriptions on their website are very basic.
-Other Shopify stores have way better presentations with a focus on quality rather than price.
+Other jewellery stores have way better presentations with a focus on quality rather than price.

 There is nothing new in Belle and Bling’s idea of having others do the marketing for you.